jaeyow/filoz-netlify-cms/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+subheading2: To Swim, Bike, Run.
+subheading3: FilOz Triathlon Club is an affiliated member of Triathlon Australia and Triathlon NSW.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great coffee with no compromises
   description: >